officialprojectdelta/ild/SPEC.md

   movl $3, %eax
   movl %5, %ebx
   imull %eax, %ebx
-  movl %eax, %ecx // save x
+  movl %eax, %ebx // save x
   // edx isn't allocated so it doesn't need to be saved cdq

   idivl .LD0(%rip)
-  // Now %ecx holds x and
+  // Now %ebx holds x value, and eax holds y value
+  // Allowed because in this case, eax is the first unallocated register (unallocates after use in assignment, but because the output is already in it, it doesn't need to be done with mov
+  // X is allowed because that register is unused, and it doesn't exist still on the stack, so it doesn't need to be put back into eax
+  // Now 3 is in %ebx (allocated to x)
+  // Result of y assignment is in %eax (allocated to y)
+  // %ecx isn't allocated

   movss %xmm0, .LD1(%rip)

-  movl %ecx, %eax
+  movl %ecx, %ebx
-  addl %ecx, %ebx
+  addl %ecx, %eax
   cvtss2si %edx, %xmm0
   subl %ecx, %edx

-  movl %eax, %ecx
-  ret
+  // Could potentially be optimized, because %eax is never referenced after that
+  // Definatly once it is more advanced clear unallocated registers, but not unallocated stack space (cause the stack is organized) movl %eax, %ecx ret